What Would Bob Do? How to Paint Raw Wood, Cure Pet Odors, and Remove Grout Haze

 Your chances of success depend on the spread of the urine.
 If, as you suspect, the urine reached under the baseboard, then it may well have entered the void between your subfloor and the ceiling below.
 In that case, the movement of air and relative humidity changes are going to continue releasing the odor on occasion.

 When you first noticed the accident, it might have been wise to remove the baseboard immediately, sanding off the top layer of subfloor before the urine could sink in.
 Several readers, meanwhile, have reported good results from cleaning their floors with a mixture of hydrogen peroxide, liquid detergent, and baking soda.

 If you end up applying a fresh coat of sealer and it doesn’t do the trick, try spreading a thin layer of baking soda under the carpet and over the subfloor.
 Baking soda absorbs odor surprisingly well, but note that you will from time to time need to replenish the layer with a dose of fresh powder.

-If your tile weren’t limestone, I might recommend one of the many commercial grout haze removers available, but most of these products are acid-based and would likely stain or leave blotches on the limestone.
+If your tile weren’t limestone, I might recommend one of the many commercial grout haze removers available (view example on Amazon), but most of these products are acid-based and would likely stain or leave blotches on the limestone.